dumux/dumux/examples/diffusion/doc/main.md

 We initialize parameter tree including command line arguments.
 This will, per default, read all parameters from the configuration file `params.input` if such as file exists.
 Then it will look for command line arguments.
-For example `./example_diffusion -TimeLoop.TEnd 10` will set the end time to 10 second.
+For example `./example_diffusion -TimeLoop.TEnd 10` will set the end time to $10$ seconds.
 Command line arguments overwrite settings in the parameter file.

 ```cpp
     Parameters::init(argc, argv);
 ```

-We specify an alias for the model type tag
+We specify an alias for the model type tag.
-We will configure the assembler with this type tag that we specialized all these properties for above and in the model definition (Part I) We can extract type information through properties specialized for the type tag using `GetPropType`.
+We will configure the assembler with this type tag that we specialized all these properties for above and in the model definition (Part 1).
+We can extract type information through properties specialized for the type tag using `GetPropType`.